t4w4n3/t4w4n3.github.io/heroku-grails.md

 But, we now have to randomly generate one if not set.

-Let's create an initMethod in ShortUrl :
+Let's create an init method in ShortUrl :
 ```groovy
 void initFragment() {
 	fragment = UUID.randomUUID().toString().take(5)